ThinkPad: ThinkPad Stack (2015–2017)

 The ThinkPad Stack line of products includes accessories designed for portability and interoperability.
 This line includes external hard drives, a wireless router, a power bank, and a Bluetooth 4.0 speaker.
 Each Stack device includes rubber feet, magnets, and pogo-pin power connections that allow the use of a single cable.
-The combined weight of all the Stack devices is slightly less than two pounds.
+The combined weight of all the Stack devices is slightly less than a single kilogram.
 The Stack series was announced in January 2015 at the International CES.
 The Stack series of accessories was expanded at the 2016 International CES to include a 720p resolution projector with 150 lumens of brightness and a wireless charging station (However, the wireless charger was never released).

 The Stack has a "blocky, black, and rectangular" look with the ThinkPad logo.
 It shares a common design language with ThinkPad laptop computers.